iPaulPro/palus/README.md

-# Hey Monorepo
+# Palus Monorepo

 ## Requirements

-To start working with the Hey monorepo, ensure the following tools are installed:
+To start working with the Palus monorepo, ensure the following tools are installed:

 - [Node.js](https://nodejs.org/en/download/) (v18 or higher) – the JavaScript runtime used in this project.
 - [pnpm](https://pnpm.io/installation) – the package manager used throughout this repository.